Valuing your property

-The first valuation date for LPT is 1 May 2013 for the 4-year period until 2016.
-The initial valuation of your property on 1 May 2013 will be valid from 2013 to 31 October 2016 and will not be affected by any repairs or improvements made to your property, or any general increase in property prices, during this period.
-The next valuation date will be 1 November 2016.
+The first valuation date for LPT is 1 May 2013 and was initially for a three year period up to 2016, this has been extended until 2019.
+This initial valuation of your property on 1 May 2013 will be valid from 2013 to 31 October 2019 and will not be affected by any repairs or improvements made to your property, or any general increase in property prices, during this period.
+The next valuation date will be 1 November 2019.

 Guidance on Valuing your Property

 An online interactive guide providing indicative property values is available on www.revenue.ie.
 This provides a guide to average market values of properties in a given locality and offers an indicative valuation band for properties depending on type, age and location.
 It does not provide market values for individual properties.
 The guidance is primarily based on the market value of properties sold since the year 2010 in the area, adjusted for average price movements in the interim.
 This guidance will be helpful in the majority of cases but there are always properties in an area that differ from the average.

 The valuation guidance is based on: